 The open water schools of fish tend to travel more, too.
 That means you’ve got to be willing to punch a few holes at first until you find where they’ve gone.

 Crappie Ice Fishing: Feel The Bite

-Fish tend to feed a little bit earlier in the morning, and later in the evening they tend to be moving around more and feeding.
-You’ll have less lull periods and you’ll consistently catch more fish.
+Fish tend to feed a little bit earlier in the morning, and later in the evening, they tend to be moving around more and feeding.
+You’ll have fewer lull periods and you’ll consistently catch more fish.

 Crappies feed upward for the most part, so you’ll want to drop your bait down and keep it right above their heads for the most part.
 Their eyes are on the top of their head and their mouths are positioned so that they swim up to their prey and suck it in from below.
 That means you really have to pay attention to your rod.
-It may be bent just a little bit from the wait of your bait, and will straighten up slightly when the fish eats it, since they’ll be pushing up from underneath, taking the weight off.
+It may be bent just a little bit from the weight of your bait and will straighten up slightly when the fish eats it since they’ll be pushing up from underneath, taking the weight off.

 Dietz describes what you’re looking for.
 “Those bites can often be really, really subtle, especially if you’re fishing outside of a hut in the wind.
 You’ll get what is called ‘an up-hit,” which is when they feed upwards and just take the slack out, take the pressure off of the line.”
 He recommends using a very sensitive rod.

 Once one fish bites, the rest of the school generally gets fired up, so the faster you can get your jig back down again, the better.
 Fishing with a friend over the open water can increase your chances.
 As one is reeling in, the other can be dropping, keeping the fish’s attention.

 Crappie Ice Fishing Equipment